vinitkumar/.vim/Readme.md

 ## Installation:

+This project used plug for plugin management so we will first need to install plug and then update all the plugins.
 In order to install the latest version:

 ```sh
 git clone git@github.com:vinitkumar/.vim.git